 Trump would be better off ignoring the interventionist and militaristic wails of this new alliance.
 He did it with North Korea, and he can do it with Russia.
 These people, from Begala to Boot, do not have the nation’s best interests at heart.
 The neocon-left-media coalition only wants three things: Trump to fail, war to break out, and Russia to crumble under pressure.
 This is not good for the U.S. or the rest of the world.

 What do you think of President Donald Trump’s upcoming meeting with President Vladimir Putin?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com